-The determination of these attributes also referred to the DUP and DUP-We methods, so the attributes used as the basis for determining priorities were difficulty and usefulness.
-1,10 As explained in the two previous studies, the difficulty and usefulness were explored from the Technology Acceptance Model (TAM).
-To TAM was chosen because it was the most widely used information technology acceptance model.
-11-15 As an information technology acceptance model.
-TAM was built by two important determinants, namely, "perceived ease of use" and "perceived usefulness".
-As with the selection of elements, the two attributes based on previous research were also further consulted with relevant experts from the Humanistic Network for Science and Technology (HNST) and the Alliance of Health Activists (AloHA).

-Measurement of difficulty and usefulness for each element
+The determination of these attributes also referred to the DUP and DUP-We methods, so the attributes used as the basis for determining priorities were difficulty and usefulness. ^{2,8} As explained in the two previous studies, the difficulty and usefulness were explored from the Technology Acceptance Model (TAM). ^{10,11,12} TAM was chosen because it was the most widely used information technology acceptance model.
+13 As an information technology acceptance model, TAM was built by two important determinants namely "perceived ease of use" and "perceived usefulness". - 3) Measurement of difficulty and usefulness for each element

-Referring to DUP-We, the term "case of use" had been changed to "difficulty", while "usefulness" was still used without change.
-In this case, the two attributes were measured by completing a semantic differential questionnaire with a range of 0 to 10.
-For difficulty, the highest difficulty level was given a minimum score [0], while for usefulness, the highest usefulness level was given a maximum score [10] (Figure 1).
-The development of the questionnaire and scoring method was also further consulted with relevant experts from the Humanistic
+Referring to DUP-we, the term "ease of use" had been changed to "difficulty", while "usefulness" was still used without change.2 In this case, the two attributes were measured by completing a semantic differential questionnaire with a range of 0 to 10.
+For difficulty, the highest difficulty level was given a minimum score, while for usefulness, the highest usefulness level was given a maximum score (Figure 1).